 4. Patrol the park

 Park rangers are on patrol to keep the park safe for all, as well as to conserve the area.
-It’s about protecting SA’s parks for future generations to enjoy.
+It’s about protecting South Australia’s parks for future generations to enjoy.

 Park rangers investigate accidents, complaints and illegal activities in parks.